 and information and advice about the data protection aspects (See Plagiarism tab below) of using the service is also available.

-More information about the Data Protection Act is available in the Access to Information Guide and news about the legislation is available as well.
+More information about the Data Protection Act is available in the How to Request Information from Cardiff Metropolitan University and news about the legislation is available as well.
 Cardiff Metropolitan University has also developed more specific guidance on the Act (See the guidance tab below).

 Rights of Individuals